 2.Term of Agreement.
 This Agreement, and all rights and obligations of the parties hereunder, shall take effect upon the Effective Date and shall expire upon the first to occur of (a) the expiration of the Term (as defined below) if a Change in Control has not occurred during the Term, (b) the date 24 months after the Change in Control Date, if the Executive is still employed by the Company as of such later date, or (c) the fulfillment by the Company of all of its obligations under this Agreement if the Executive's employment with the Company terminates within 24 months following the Change in Control Date.
-"Term" shall mean the period commencing as of the Effective Date and continuing in effect through December 31, 2015; provided, however, that commencing on January 1, 2016 and each January 1 thereafter, the Term shall be automatically extended for one additional year unless, not later than 90 days prior to the scheduled expiration of the Term (or any extension thereof), the Company shall have given the Executive written notice that the Term will not be extended.
+"Term" shall mean the period commencing as of the Effective Date and continuing in effect through the December 31 immediately following the Effective Date; provided, however, that commencing on the January 1 immediately following the Effective Date and each January 1 thereafter, the Term shall be automatically extended for one additional year unless, not later than 90 days prior to the scheduled expiration of the Term (or any extension thereof), the Company shall have given the Executive written notice that the Term will not be extended.